-Distance Learning course offerings have have stabilized over the past year.
+Distance Learning course offerings have stabilized over the past year.
 Over 155 instructors have completed CMS and online pedagogy training to offer Distance Learning courses.
 In order to support the increasing demand for distance learning courses the District and College provide access and support to the officially adopted Course Management System, synchronous voice tools, training rooms and equipment, and instructor and student support desks.
+Training is offered continuously, including advanced topics in D2L for ongoing faculty development.
+Training is offered through the Instructional Technology office in conjunction with the Faculty Development Committee.